SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/part_11__60_second_countdown.md

 Step 4.
 Save your game as kbgame11 and run your Module

-You should now have 60 seconds to chomp more space cabbages than your computer opponent before the game ends - well done.
+You should now have 60 seconds to chomp more space cabbages than your computer opponent before the game ends.
 The last thing you can do for your game as part of this tutorial is have the game display who wins at the end of 60 seconds.

 Step 5.
-Move to the very end of your code and add the following simple if statement and argument this time the text is not indented until after the if
+Move to the very end of your code and add the following if statement and argument.
+This time the text is not indented until after the if
  statement:

 ```python